The UN review of the international status of the coca leaf (2023 - 2026)

 Share

-IDPC developed this page to help you understand the review process and its implications.
-The resources below explore the historical context, the human rights case for descheduling the coca leaf, and the potential paths that the review could take.
+IDPC developed this page to help you understand the review process, its implications, and why the process's outcome is so troubling.
+The resources below explore the historical context, the human rights case for descheduling the coca leaf, the evidence considered during the review, and the alternative pathways still available to governments committed to upholding Indigenous Peoples’ rights.